 I'm a cosmologist who works on understanding the role of gravity in our universe.
 In particular, I develop tools to test ideas about modified gravity and dark energy models with gravitational waves, large-scale structure and cosmological voids.

 I completed my PhD at the University of Oxford, on devising mathematical frameworks for testing alternatives to General Relativity.
 I remained in Oxford for a five-year postdoctoral research fellowship at All Souls College, one year of which I spent as Fulbright Visiting Scholar at the University of Pennsylvania.
-In January 2019 I moved to QMUL to join the Cosmology & Relativity group as a Royal Society University Research Fellow and proleptic lecturer.
+In January 2019 I moved to QMUL to join the Cosmology & Relativity group as a Royal Society University Research Fellow and proleptic senior lecturer.

 You can check out my personal website via the link above.